 Below is a summary of what each of the traffic light statuses means.

-There are a few different types of survey which may suit your property better.
-Here is a brief summary of the pros and cons of each of the survey types offered by RICS.
+There are several different survey levels that can be used on your property.
+Here is a brief summary of the pros and cons of each type of survey offered by RICS.